 Site.Master and Site.Mobile.Master

 Once these two lines of markup are on your Master Page, the FriendlyUrls library will generate a block of HTML enabling the user to switch views, if the page has an alternate view.

 This works great out of the box if you are not using jQuery Mobile and the reason for it is not the FriendlyUrls library but the way jQuery Mobile tries to load pages via Ajax.
 If you run your application “out of the box” while on a jQuery Mobile based view, and try to switch to Desktop view you will get redirected to http://domainname/__FriendlyUrls_SwitchView?ReturnUrl=/, or something similar.
-This is because the FriendlyUrl libraries changes the view using a cookie and the jQuery Mobile framework only attempts to load the changes for the page (not the entire page) so there is a little trouble.
+This is because the FriendlyUrl libraries change the view using a cookie and the jQuery Mobile framework only attempts to load the changes for the page (not the entire page) so there is a little trouble.
 No worries there is a quick fix.
 If you open up the ViewSwitcher.ascx control and add the following attribute to the anchor tag

 This tells jQuery Mobile to not load that page with Ajax and load the entire page.

-Ideally when the library hits the ASP.NET open source stack (its on its way), I or someone else will contribute this to the control to implement this small fix.
+Ideally, when the library hits the ASP.NET open source stack (it’s on its way), I or someone else will contribute this to the control to implement this small fix.